 How do the V-Moda M-100 Master compare to other over-ear headphones?

 The V-Moda M-100 Master headphones have yet to see any price reduction, making it difficult to justify getting them over feature-packed headphones like the Sony WH-1000XM4 or Jabra Elite 85h.
-The former headset is king of noise cancelling and the latter is boasts water-resistance, a rare feature for the likes of over-ear ANC headphones.
+The former headset is king of noise canceling and the latter is boasts water-resistance, a rare feature for the likes of over-ear ANC headphones.
 Unless you absolutely require the toughness sanctioned by V-Moda’s MIL-STD-810G certification, noise cancellation will better serve you on a day-to-day basis even though it’s a bit more expensive.